Downloading and preprocessing Sentinel-2 data from THEIA

 The input parameters are:

-- zipped_directory: Path of the directory with zipped theia data
+- zipped_directory: Path of the directory where theia zip files will be downloaded

 - tiles : Name of the tiles to be downloaded (format : T31UFQ)